EXP — From Crisis to Championship Culture

 EXP Summary — From Crisis to Championship Culture

 When EXP—The Opportunity Engine, a youth education nonprofit—came to Give River, the pandemic and subsequent layoffs had left their team exhausted, disconnected, and struggling with rock-bottom morale.
-Give River designed a streamlined 30-day Season focused purely on peer recognition.
+Give River designed a streamlined 30-day Season focused purely on peer recognition in Slack.
 The results were unprecedented: 100% team participation with double-digit improvements across every metric—wellbeing support (up 14%), recognition frequency (up 11%), connection to colleagues (up 17%), and mission alignment (up 10%).
 The CEO reported that the Season became "the catalyst for a real culture shift" that continued building momentum throughout the year, with the team becoming more open, collaborative, and willing to pitch in.

 The Challenge